-Italy: Death toll continues to rise after migrant ship sinks in Mediterranean | DW | 07.10.2019
+Italy: death toll continues to rise after migrant ship sinks in Mediterranean | DW | 07.10.2019

 As rescue boats approached in response to an emergency call made from the vessel in distress, "the adverse weather conditions and the sudden displacement of the migrants" caused the boat to overturn, a statement from authorities said.

-The statement described the ship as an "overloaded and already listing boat six nautical miles (11 kilometers) from the island of Lampedusa."
+The statement added that the boat was "overloaded and already listing boat six nautical miles (11 kilometers) from the island of Lampedusa."

 The first two bodies recovered were those of women, according to Flavio Di Giacomo, a spokesman for the International Organization for Migration (IOM).
 He also said the boat had begun its journey in Tunisia and its passengers were predominantly "Tunisians and western African migrants."